-Now that we can go out again, fixing up our homes has become less crucial, but let’s face it: TVs are ugly, quarantine or not.
+Now that we can go out again, fixing up our homes has become less crucial, but let’s face it: TVs are ugly, COVID-19 outbreaks that keep you homebound, or not.
 But that’s not the case with Samsung’s Frame TV, or another one of the company’s more eccentric offerings (like this outdoor TV) — which are famous for making living spaces everywhere look much better.
-If you’ve had your eye on the Frame or another Samsung TV, now’s a decent time to buy, with a major sale going on at Samsung.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.